lightstep/opentelemetry-prometheus-sidecar/README.md

 ## Compatibility

-The matrix below lists the versions of Prometheus Server and other dependencies that have been qualified to work with releases of `lightstep-prometheus-sidecar`.
+The matrix below lists the versions of Prometheus Server and other dependencies that have been qualified to work with releases of `opentelemetry-prometheus-sidecar`.
 If the matrix does not list whether they are compatible, please assume they are not verified yet but can be compatible.
-Feel free to contribute to the matrix if you have run the end-to-end test between a version of `lightstep-prometheus-sidecar` and Prometheus server.
+Feel free to contribute to the matrix if you have run the end-to-end test between a version of `opentelemetry-prometheus-sidecar` and Prometheus server.

 | Sidecar Version | Compatible Prometheus Server Version(s)   | Incompatible Prometheus Server Version(s) |
 | **0.1.x**       | 2.10, 2.11, 2.13, 2.15, 2.16, 2.18, 2.19  | 2.5                                       |